thiswillbeyourgithub/LogseqPDFImporter/README.md

 * The text highlights are correctly parsed.
 * Other type of annotation (lines, shapes, rectangles, etc) are parsed as "area highlight" (open an issue if something goes wrong)
 * Colors are correctly matched to logseq's available colors.
+* Creates both the .md and .edn files, as well as images of area highlights.

 ## Usage
 * `python -m pip install -r requirements.txt`